zevwoodstock/BlockFW/README.md

 - `iter`: Iteration
 - `time`: Time used
-- `primal`: Function value at the current iteration
+- `primal`: Function value at the current iteration `lmo1` / `lmo2` - number of linear minimization oracle calls completed until the current iteration (see experiment scripts for their corresponding constraint set).
-- `d` or `fd`: This label is `d` if it is the true Frank-Wolfe gap value at the current iteration; otherwise, an incorrect value is given by `fd`.
+- `d` (or `fd`): This label is `d` if it is the true Frank-Wolfe gap value at the current iteration; otherwise, an approximate (albeit incorrect) value is given by `fd`.
 Since BCFW does not compute full Frank-Wolfe gaps on the fly (only partial F-W gaps are available), this statistic must be computed separately, hence increasing experiment runtime.
 By default, full Frank-Wolfe gaps are only computed on the nonconvex DC runs; to compute full Frank-Wolfe gaps on any experiment, set `compute_FWgaps=true` within the experiment script.
 <!---
 More specifically, `d` corresponds to (in the notation of the article)
 $$\sum_{i\in I} \langle \nabla f(\boldsymbol{x}^i_t)\,|\,\boldsymbol{v}^i_t-\boldsymbol{x}^i_t\rangle$$,
 while `fd` is just a placeholder value; specifically, it is
 $\sum_{i\in I}\langle \nabla f(\boldsymbol{x}^i_{c_i(t)}\,|\,\boldsymbol{v}^i_{c_i(t)}-\boldsymbol{x}^i_{c_i(t)}\rangle$, where $c_i(t)$ is the most recent iteration preceding $t$ at which component $i$ was updated.
 The values of `fd` are never plotted in the article.
 --->
+- `dmin` (or `fdmin`) - minimally observed Frank-Wolfe gap (resp.
+F-W gap approximation) observed until the current iteration
+- `davg` (or `favg`) - average of all Frank-Wolfe gaps (resp.
+F-W gap approximations) observed until the current iteration

 To plot the data, one can use, e.g., TikZ/pgfplots.
 The TeX code for plotting all of our data will be available on ArXiv, but a brief example (plotting Experiment 1 for the averaged $n=100$ results) is below (please note the use of custom colors for accessibility reasons; see <a href="https://github.com/jfdm/sta-latex/blob/master/colour-blind.sty">this repository</a> for their definitions)

 ```